DworkinLab/Audet_etal_2026_Evolution/README.md

 'blastin.sh'

-I can go through the outsputted 'counts' file to identify samples that are blasting to the wrong species.
+I can go through the outputted 'counts' file to identify samples that are blasting to the wrong species.

 mel_M_mid_early_3 blasts to carrolli and prolongata equally and much better than melanogaster.
 I am going to leave this sample aside for the time being. car_M_mid_early_6 blasts best to melanogaster so I will also leave this sample aside for now